dndStudentsLeuven/dndStudentsLeuven.github.io/README.md

 Adding content:

-To add an event with name example_event, run "hugo new content events/example_event.md" Afterwards, make sure to fill out the metadata with correct info (dateOn, toc.enable, etc) as the command doesn't autofill these.
+To add an event with name example_event, run "hugo new content events/example_event/index.md" Afterwards, make sure to fill out the metadata with correct info (dateOn, etc) as the command doesn't autofill these.
 Add the content of the event
 Now build locally with the -D tag to enable the drafts, check if the new event page is to your liking Finally, if the page is good, set the draft tag to false (draft = false).